konsolebox/scripts/README.md

 Copies files along with their dependencies to a virtual root directory.
 The resulting file's path is reproduced based on its source.

+#### uuidfstab.sh

+Converts device paths in a fstab file to UUID forms.